Sammanthurai Divisional Secretariat

+Demography-Religion

 History

 It was formed as a Divisional Registrar's office (DRO) in 1944.
 Mr.I.Mohaiyadeen was the first Divisional Registrar.
 And also it was upgraded as an Assistant Government Agent (AGA) office in 1972 and Mr.B.P.Tambinayaham was the first Assistant Government Agent.
 Thereafter it was changed as a Divisional Secretariat in 1993 and Mr.A.Mansoor was the first Divisional Secretary.